 Our inspections consist of a visual examination of the readily accessible, visible, and installed systems and components of the specific room(s) or area(s) identified and defined by the inspector and agreed to by the client.
 NTX provides an extremely thorough mold inspection of your home to verify the exact cause of the damage and to make sure there aren’t other areas that have hidden leaks, not yet discovered.
-All inspections are conducted in accordance with the Texas Department of State Health Services and the Texas Mold Assessment and Remediation Rules (TMARR).
+All inspections are conducted in accordance with the Texas Department of Licensing and Regulation and the Mold Assessors and Remediators Occupational Code.
 Our goal during the inspection is to:

 • Discover where and why excess moisture is entering your property

 • Identify the affected areas and measure the amount of mold

 • Conduct air monitoring, surface sampling, and bulk sampling as necessary to compare the results with normal background mold levels